-As of 2015 there were approximately 468,000 people and 150,500 jobs within the CORPO Transportation Study Area.
-Year 2040 forecasts for this same area show 511,000 people and 184,500 jobs.
+As of 2015 there were approximately 474,884 people and 150,500 jobs within the CORPO Transportation Study Area.
+Year 2050 forecasts for this same area project over 550,000 people and nearly 258,000 jobs.

 Transportation Funding

 Many transportation improvements are identified as being needed throughout the area, but funding is insufficient to address all the needs.
 While funds may not be available for many major improvements, small- scale improvements, such as coordination of traffic signals and construction of turn lanes can provide much- needed temporary relief and improve operations.
 Part of the solution may be in helping to raise awareness of the transportation needs in the region and the lack of funds.
 Also, alternative techniques and/or revenue sources for financing local transportation improvements need to continue to be explored, along with innovative uses of the local and federal shares of project funding to speed construction of parts of some projects.
 With pressures for cutbacks for federal funding, highlighting the needs across all modes will continue to be important.